Ravenshead

-Ravenshead is a village and civil parish in the Gedling district of Nottinghamshire, England.
+Ravenshead is a large village and civil parish in the Gedling district of Nottinghamshire, England.
 It borders Papplewick, Newstead Abbey and Blidworth, and is part of Nottinghamshire's Hidden Valleys area.
-According to the 2001 census it had a population of 5,636, reducing marginally to 5,629 at the 2011 census.
+According to the 2001 census it had a population of 5,636, reducing marginally to 5,629 at the 2011 census, but increasing to 5,891 at the 2021 census.

+The area was previously known as Fishpool.

 History

-Newstead Abbey, a 12th-century grade 1 listed building and ancestral home of Lord Byron, is accessed from the village.
+Newstead Abbey, a 12th-century Grade I listed building and ancestral home of Lord Byron, although in Newstead parish is accessed from Ravenshead.
 After the death of Thomas Becket, King Henry II supposedly to make up for this terrible deed gave the Canons of the Order of St Augustine the land at Ravenshead where they set up a priory, the walls of which can still be seen today.
 It is here that the name Ravenshead is first encountered.

 "Ravenshede begins at the aforesaidway which lies from Papilwyke [Papplewick] to Blydeworthe, along the hollowroad eastward which is called Thefestyghe: and this leads to the King's highway which is called Nottinghamgate."

 In the Middle Ages the priory was a stopping place for pilgrims.

 In 1349 the prior died of plague.

 The soil in the area is very sandy and unsuitable for growing crops.
 There is no evidence of a settlement in the area until the 15th century when there was a hunting lodge called Langton Arbor, near present-day Blidworth Dale.

 The legend of Robin Hood centres on the area of Sherwood Forest in which Ravenshead is located.
 Although a later addition to the legend it is possible that one of Robin Hood's followers, Friar Tuck, was inspired by the priory.

 Will Scarlet is also supposed to be buried at nearby Blidworth Church.